jochym/qecalc/DOC/sphinx/quickTutorial.rst

 of config.ini will override one in corresponding QE config file.
 If none is specified, QECalc will try to resolve their default values internally, so it will not affect parsing.
-For example, default value of 'flvec' is 'matdyn.modes' and it does not have to be specified in matdyn config file nor in config.ini.
+For example, default value of 'flvec' is 'matdyn.modes' and it does not have to be specified neither in matdyn config file nor in config.ini.

 if 'outdir' or 'prefix' is specified in config.ini, it will override any prefix or outdir specified in QE config input files of tasks containing these fields.

-One does not have to specify all the sections. if a section is ommited, default values are assumed.
+One does not have to include all the sections. if a section is ommited, default values are used.

 How to pass the configuration::